CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 In contrast, the whitelist strategy blocks all types of connections that do not belong to a list of allowed services (Restrictive strategy: "Everything is forbidden, which is not explicitly allowed").

 The whitelist strategy offers greater security and should therefore be used in principle unless there are important reasons against it.
-The disadvantage lies in the fact that administration costs tend to be higher because new rules have to be defined each time the requirements change.
+The downside is a higher administrative overhead, since new rules have to be defined each time the requirements change.
 In exceptional cases, for example if a protocol does not work on firmly defined ports, the blacklist strategy can be used.

 It is recommended that clients that have special security requirements set up a local packet filter with a basic set of rules in the basic configuration, which basically rejects all connection requests from the outside.
 This policy should be active when the client is connected to the network.
 Depending on which services are to be used by the client, after their configuration, the required protocols and ports can be unlocked.